-Jackson Spencer is a student at the University of Toronto Law School and in September will be entering his third year of study.
+Jackson Spencer is a student at the University of Toronto Law School.
 Born in North Vancouver, Jackson spent his early years in the United Arab Emirates with his parents and sister.
 His upbringing encouraged an adventurous spirit and travel is a large part of his life.
 Most recently, he trekked to Everest Base Camp in Nepal with his father, before embarking on a 2 month backpacking trip around Asia.
 Jackson also spent 15 days exploring northern Vietnam on a motorcycle.

 Jackson was awarded several entrance scholarships to study at Carleton University in Ottawa.
 There, he obtained his Bachelor of Arts in Legal Studies with a minor in political science.
 He was on the Dean’s List in his final three years, graduating with High Distinction.